 Contact the COI Office to request a copy of the Conflict of Interest Review for Graduate Researchers form.

-Graduate researchers, postdoctoral researchers, and other research staff supervised by a Conflicted Investigator must complete the Responsible Conduct of Research training program hosted by the Office of Research at least once every four years.
+Graduate researchers, postdoctoral researchers, and other research staff supervised by a Conflicted Investigator must complete the Responsible Conduct of Research training program hosted by the Office of Research and Innovation at least once every four years.
 The Office of Research Integrity and Outreach will host a seminar focused on conflict of interest concerns for graduate students and postdoctoral researchers.

 Research Integrity and Outreach: Conor Wakeman, Conflict of Interest Manager